helix-foundation/currency/contracts/governance/README.md

 and account(X) > A > account(x-1), then the proposal is rejected and a `ChallengeMissingAccountSuccess` event is emitted.

 ###### Security Notes
- - Can only be called on a cloned contract
  - You cannot challenge your own proposal (same challenger address as proposer)
  - The root hash challenged must match the one in the proposal
  - The status of the challenged root hash must be Pending